andrew/ultimate-awesome/README.md

 - [awesome-remote-research](https://github.com/whitingx/awesome-remote-research) - A collection of all things Remote Research.
 Inspired by 'awesome-*' repos.
 PRs welcome.
 - [my-awesome-awesomeness](https://github.com/willard-yuan/my-awesome-awesomeness) - 自己使用的一些工具.
 - [awesome-redmine](https://github.com/alexandermeindl/awesome-redmine) - A curated list of awesome Redmine tools, plugins, themes and services.
+- [awesome-anvil](https://github.com/anvil-works/awesome-anvil) - A collection of resources for all your Anvil needs.
+Including awesome projects from the community, demos, blogs and tutorials.
 - [awesome-sysadmin-tools](https://github.com/apermuy/awesome-sysadmin-tools) - Collection of links and resources for sysadmins and Drupal lovers.
 - [awesome-hackbright](https://github.com/atrnh/awesome-hackbright) - 👩🏼‍💻 A list of libraries, resources, tools, and more, curated by Hackbright Academy engineers.
 - [awesome-scratch-projects](https://github.com/CodeLabClub/awesome-scratch-projects) - A curated list of awesome scratch projects.